Mayda Velasco: Early life and education

 Velasco went to high school at Academia Maria Reina in San Juan, Puerto Rico.
-She obtained her undergraduate degree from the University of Puerto Rico (Rio Piedras) and attended graduate school in physics at Northwestern University where she obtained her PhD in 1995 with Donald Miller and Ralph Segel as advisors.
+She obtained her undergraduate degree from the University of Puerto Rico (Rio Piedras).
+She attended graduate school in physics at Northwestern University where she obtained her PhD in 1995 with Donald Miller and Ralph Segel as advisors.

 Research activities

 Velasco's research career spans a wide range within experimental particle physics.

 She obtained her Ph.D. by making the first measurement of the spin structure function g2(x) using data collected by the Spin Muon Collaboration.
 She became a CERN Post-Doctoral Fellow in 1996 with Heinrich Wahl as her advisor.
 At CERN, she joined the NA48 experiment Collaboration.
-This experiment made precision measurements of neutral kaons especially as regards CP violation.
+This experiment made precision measurements of neutral kaons, especially as regards CP violation.
 It also investigated rare kaon decays.
 Velasco formed her own collaboration to perform the NA59 experiment at CERN.
-This experiment demonstrated the channeling of high energy particles in bent crystals and studied the production of circularly-polarized high-energy photons.
+This experiment demonstrated the channeling of high-energy particles in bent crystals and studied the production of circularly polarized high-energy photons.
 This topic connected well with her pioneering work in the physics potential of photon colliders, which she advocated at the Snowmass Meeting in 2001.
 Following that meeting, she promoted the Compact Linear Collider (CLIC) accelerator at CERN.

 Velasco joined the faculty in the Department of Physics and Astronomy at Northwestern University in 1999.
 At that time she joined the Main injector oscillation neutrino search (MINOS) Collaboration to study neutrino oscillations.
 She left MINOS to join the CMS Collaboration at CERN - one of the two general-purpose experiments at the CERN LHC—where she continues to play a leadership role.
+As a member of this experiment at the Large Hadron Collider, she leads the effort of searches for very rare decays of the heaviest quark and the newly discovered Higgs boson.
 Her work has an important impact on the current understanding of the Higgs boson: she spearheaded the rare Z+photon decay channel which, in principle, can distinguish the standard model Higgs boson from those beyond the standard model.